Section: Purchasing Index: E-1

 - Open market contract.

-Best Value - In determining the best value, the institution shall consider the following:
+Best Value - Also, pursuant to Section 51.9335 of the Texas Education Code, the institution shall consider the following:

 - Purchase price.

 - Reputation of the vendor and of the vendor’s goods or services.

 - Quality of the vendor’s goods or services.

 - Extent to which the goods or services meet the institution’s needs.

 - Impact on the ability of the institution to comply with laws and rules relating to HUBs and to the procurement of goods and services from persons with disabilities.